 The functional currency of the Company's foreign subsidiaries is the U.S. dollar.
 Accordingly, each foreign subsidiary remeasures monetary assets and liabilities at period-end exchange rates, while non-monetary items are remeasured at historical rates.
 The Company derives all revenues in U.S. dollars.
 Expenses are remeasured at the exchange rates in effect on the day the transaction occurred, except for those expenses related to non-monetary assets and liabilities, which are remeasured at historical exchange rates.
-Remeasurement adjustments are recognized in interest and other income, net in the consolidated statements of operations, and have not been material for the years ended December 31, 2019 and 2020 and the three months ended March 31, 2020 and 2021 (unaudited).
+Remeasurement adjustments are recognized in interest and other income, net in the consolidated statements of operations, and have not been material for the years ended December 31, 2019 and 2020.